CaiyueKevin/635_Project/README.md

 ## Motivation

+## Project Details
-Goal: Understand and benchmark different multimodal datasets in a federated setting
+__Goal:__ Understand and benchmark different multimodal datasets in a federated setting

-Deliverables:
+__Deliverables:__
 • Understand multimodal federated learning
 • Use given datasets to reproduce the results in the paper
 • Perform a per-class accuracy analysis of the results and observe the effect of skewed data distribution on the per-class accuracy
 • Evaluate the system on a multimodal dataset that is relatively balanced in class distribution